Leo-Simpson/c-lasso/README.md

-# Constrained sparse regression functions in Python
+# C-lasso, a Python package for sparse regression with linear equality constraints

 ## Table of Contents